Role of Quality Control in Ensuring Accurate Lab Results

 How do you ensure quality results in the laboratory?

-To guarantee high standards in the lab, rely on your team to do their tasks and gather metrics for development, entrust staff with autonomy to work efficiently, be aware of the part played by QA/QC lab manager.
+To guarantee high standards in the lab, rely on your team to do their tasks and gather metrics for development, entrust staff with autonomy to work efficiently, and be aware of the part played by the QA/QC lab manager.
 Monitor essential performance indicators and build up dashboards.

 What is quality control results?